McTimidation/chocolate-chip-cookies/psuedocode.md

 #### Variables for Ingredients

-ingredient.amount(value) = amount of ingredient to add to container
+ingredient.tool = to be used with a measuring device

 bakingSoda = Baking Soda